 Once you layer the bacon and cheddar slices onto the Pillsbury crescent roll strips, roll them in the form of a wheel.
 You will get a layered and colorful result.
-You don’t have to cover them in anything, as the bacon grease and the cheddar will do nicely, lubricating them from the inside and outside.
+I never cover them in anything, as the bacon grease and the cheddar will do nicely, lubricating them from the inside and outside.

 Bake at 150 °C, i.e., 300 °F, for 10 to 15 minutes.

 Shredded Chicken and Mushroom Rolls

 This is the best solution for you if you have leftover chicken and some mushrooms lying around your fridge.
 Before filling the Pillsbury crescent rolls with the chicken and mushroom mixture, put the filling on the stove to sizzle for a few minutes, adding your favorite spices.